stevegrunwell/code-review-for-me-and-you/slides.md

 * Catch duplicate logic/functionality, convoluted data flows, and/or pain points
     - Reimplementing database access logic
     - Core functions already exist to do something
+    - Associative arrays instead of purpose-built objects
     - Reinventing the wheel

 ----

 ### Reduce the Bus Factor&trade;

-> **noun | bəs fak-tər**
+**noun | bəs fak-tər**

->
-> How royally screwed your team would be if the one person who understood this darn app were hit by a bus tomorrow.
+_How many folks can you lose<br>before you're utterly screwed?_

 Note:

-* The cost to your team or company if the one person who understands a codebase gets hit by a bus or otherwise leaves the team.
-* The more people who are at least familiar, the lower the risk.
+* The "bus factor" (see also: "Lottery Factor") is basically the number of key individuals the project depends upon
+* If only two people understand how it all works and they get hit by a bus, win the lottery, retire, or get burned out and quit, that's a bus factor of 2.
+* Mitigate this risk by breaking down these knowledge silos; code review is a great way to build a shared understanding

 ----

 ### Developer growth

 * <!-- .element: class="fragment" --> Great way to help junior developers grow
-* <!-- .element: class="fragment" --> Great way to help **senior** developers grow
+* <!-- .element: class="fragment" --> Great way to help <strong>senior</strong> developers grow

 Note: